jabrayare/linkedin-clone/README.md

 # linkedin-clone
-This is a linked in clone that I built with react js, redux and firebase.
+This is a linkedin clone that I built with react js, redux and firebase.
+Used styled components to style my components.
+Used firebase for hosting and as a database.
+Used Google to authenticate and sign in users.
+Used a popular state management tool called redux with the help of redux thunk.